skroed/genairate/README.md

 genairate get-audio --config-file-path configs/audio_remote.yaml --moderation-file-path my/moderation/path --audio-output-path audio/out/path
 ```
 ### configuration
 Unless you have a super powerful machine it is recommended to use remote configurations for LLMs and generative audio.
+For LLMs the best performance is reached with OpenAI.
 The following repositories can be used for [Bark](https://huggingface.co/skroed/bark) and [musicgen-medium](https://huggingface.co/skroed/musicgen-medium) to create inference endpoints.
-### examples songs
+### examples songs description
-`song_title`: Dance with Joy
+`song_title`: Dance with Joy \
-`artist`:  Bubblegum Beats
+`artist`:  Bubblegum Beats \
 `description`: This is a lively pop song with an infectious chorus, upbeat rhythm, and
   is written in a major key.
-### examples moderation
+### examples moderation script
-Example of a moderation between two songs:
+Example of a moderation between two songs: \
 `moderation`: Well, folks, isn't "Dance with Joy" by Bubblegum Beats just the best song
   to lighten up your mood and get your feet tapping?
 Speaking of dancing feet, let
   me share some fantastic news from the world of sports.
 Rumor has it, an underground